Biophysics Minor

 -

-Students must complete a minimum of 6 upper-division (3000-level and above) PHYS credit hours.
+Students must complete a minimum of six upper-division (3000-level and above) PHYS credit hours.

 -

-Students must earn a minimum grade of C- (1.7) in all minor courses taken at CU Denver and must achieve a minimum cumulative minor GPA of 2.0.
-All graded attempts in required and elective courses are calculated in the minor GPA.
-Students cannot complete minor or ancillary course requirements as pass/fail.
+Students must earn a minimum grade of C- (1.7) in all courses that apply to the minor and must achieve a minimum cumulative minor GPA of 2.0.
+Courses taken using P+/P/F or S/U grading cannot apply to minor requirements.

 -

-Students must complete a minimum of 9 PHYS credit hours with CU Denver faculty.
+Students must complete a minimum of nine PHYS credit hours with CU Denver faculty.

 Program Restrictions, Allowances and Recommendations